A Festival of Nine Lessons and Carols Archive

 Commissioned carol 2018

-Judith Weir became the first composer to have written two commissions for this service with O mercy divine for choir and cello.
+Judith Weir wrote her second commissioned carol for this service with O mercy divine for choir and cello.
 It is available to listen at King's College Recordings.

 Commissioned carol 2017